goharbor/harbor/docs/installation_guide.md

 Please check the [Docker Compose command-line reference](https://docs.docker.com/compose/reference/) for more on docker-compose.

-## Persistent data and log files
+## Persistent Data and Log Files

 By default, registry data is persisted in the host's `/data/` directory.
-This data remains unchanged even when Harbor's containers are removed and/or recreated, you can edit the `data_volume` in `harbor.yml` file to change this directory.
+This data remains unchanged even when Harbor's containers are removed and/or recreated.
+You can edit the `data_volume` in `harbor.yml` file to change this directory.

-In addition, Harbor uses *rsyslog* to collect the logs of each container.
-By default, these log files are stored in the directory `/var/log/harbor/` on the target host for troubleshooting, also you can change the log directory in `harbor.yml`.
+In addition, Harbor uses `rsyslog` to collect the logs for each container.
+By default, these log files are stored in the directory `/var/log/harbor/` on the target host.
+You can change the log directory in `harbor.yml`.

-## Configuring Harbor listening on a customized port
+## Configuring Harbor to Listening on a Customized Port

-By default, Harbor listens on port 80(HTTP) and 443(HTTPS, if configured) for both admin portal and docker commands, these default ports can configured in `harbor.yml`
+By default, Harbor listens on port 443(HTTPS) and 80(HTTP, if configured)  for both Harbor portal and Docker commands.
+You can reconfigure the default ports in `harbor.yml`

 ## Configuring Harbor using the external database

-Currently, only PostgreSQL database is supported by Harbor.
-To user an external database, just uncomment the `external_database` section in `harbor.yml` and fill the necessary information.
-Four databases are needed to be create first by users for Harbor core, Clair, Notary server and Notary signer.
-And the tables will be generated automatically when Harbor starting up.
+Currently, Harbor only supports PostgreSQL database.
+To user an external database, uncomment the `external_database` section in `harbor.yml` and fill the necessary information.
+You must create four databases for Harbor core, Clair, Notary server, and Notary signer.
+And the tables are generated automatically when Harbor starts up.

 ## Manage user settings

 User settings are handled separately system settings.
-All user settings are configured in the web console or by HTTP requests at the command line.
+All user settings are configured in the Harbor portal or by HTTP requests at the command line.
 For information about using HTTP requests to configure user settings, see  [Configure User Settings at the Command Line](configure_user_settings.md) to config user settings.

 ## Performance tuning

-By default, Harbor limits the CPU usage of Clair container to 150000 and avoids its using up all the CPU resources.
-This is defined in the docker-compose.clair.yml file.
-You can modify it based on your hardware configuration.
+By default, Harbor limits the CPU usage of the Clair container to 150000 to avoid it using up all CPU resources.
+This is defined in the `docker-compose.clair.yml` file.
+You can modify this file based on your hardware configuration.

 ## Troubleshooting

+### Harbor Doesn't Start or Functions Incorrectly

-1. When Harbor does not work properly, run the below commands to find out if all containers of Harbor are in **UP** status:
+When Harbor does not function correctly, run the following commands to find out if all of Harbor's containers in **UP** status:
 ```
     $ sudo docker-compose ps
         Name                     Command               State                    Ports